SanthoshRaju91/fullstack-lookup/README.md

 - configuring server PORT
 - Reuse application configs

 Always keep in mind that this is an environment based file.
-Remember the switch, this is exactly acts on it. and the switch in our case is the `ENV` variable available in `process.env.ENV` which you would set on your server.
+Remember the switch, this is exactly acts on it and the switch in our case is the `ENV` variable available in `process.env.ENV` which you would set on your server.

-How is it really usefull - let me explain say we need to connect to a different database depending on where the application is served.
+How is it really usefull - let me explain say we need to connect to a different database depending on where the application is served, below is how we achieve it.

 ```javascript
 const ENV = process.env.ENV || 'development';